linz/basemaps/docs/api/empty-tiles.md

 # Question

-What is the best way to tell clients that the area they are requesting has no data.
+What is the best way to tell clients that the area they are requesting has no data?

 # Response Options